BetaPictoris/flagdown/docs/readme.md

 ## :rocket: Features

-- A minimal React dashboard (coming soon).
+- A minimal React dashboard.
 - A simple API and Server written in Go.

 ## :memo: Documentation